-This work aims to study the mathematical model of oil displacement by polymer-surfactant flooding, which is considers the influence of temperature effects and dependence of polymer/surfactant solution viscosity on agents concentration and water Development sequential/parallel salinity. of computational algorithm for solution of 3D problem using MPI and CUDA technologies.
+This work aims to study the mathematical model of oil displacement by polymer-surfactant flooding, which is considers the influence of temperature effects and dependence of polymer/surfactant solution viscosity on agents concentration and water salinity.
+Development of sequential/parallel computational algorithm for solution of 3D problem using MPI and CUDA technologies.